 Rename wp-login.php is popular free plugin to change wp-login.php to anything you want.
 This free plugin is also compatible with any plugin that hooks in the login form, including BuddyPress, bbPress, Limit Login Attempts and User Switching.

 Peter’s Login Redirect is a free and popular plugin.
 This free plugin redirects users to different locations after logging in and logging out.

 6. Host your site on dedicated servers

 Choosing a good web hosting really matters.
 There are thousands of web hosting providers available but not everyone offers great service.
 If you are serious about your blogging business, choose a good hosting provider with dedicated servers.

 7. Restrict the number of login attempts

-Limit Attempts by BestWebSoft allows you to limit rate of login attempts by the ip, and create whitelist and blacklist.
+Limit Attempts by BestWebSoft allows you to limit the rate of login attempts by the IP, and create whitelist and blacklist.